 Octavius Valentine Catto was born free on February 22, 1839, in Charleston, SC, to Sarah Isabella Cain and the Rev. William T. Catto, an ordained Presbyterian minister.
-This mother was a descendant of one of Charleston's most distinguished mulatto families, and his father had been a slave millwright who gained his freedom.
+His mother was a descendant of one of Charleston's most distinguished mulatto families, and his father had been an accomplished millwright, the equivalent of a civil engineer today.

 William Catto brought his family north when Octavius was about five years old, first to Baltimore and finally settling in Philadelphia.
-In the city, Catto was afforded an excellent education, attending Vaux Primary School and then Lombard Grammar School, both segregated institutions.
+The family arrived in the city in 1848 to a dynamic and politically active free black community that had already built many founding institutions.
+In Philadelphia, Catto was afforded an excellent education, attending Vaux Primary School and then Lombard Grammar School, both segregated institutions.

 In 1854, he became a student at that city's Institute for Colored Youth, which would later become the historically black college Cheney University.
 There, he excelled as a student.
 In 1858, he graduated valedictorian of his class.

 Catto did a year of post-graduate study, including private tutoring in both Greek and Latin, in Washington, D.C.
 In 1859, he returned to Philadelphia, where he was hired as a teacher of English and mathematics at the institute.

 By his early 20s, Catto was one of the most influential African American leaders in Philadelphia.
 The Civil War stoked Catto's activism for the abolition of slavery and equal rights for all men.
 He joined with Frederick Douglass and other black leaders to form a Recruitment Committee to sign up black men to fight for the Union and emancipation.